 Understanding ‘Long Covid’

-Long Covid, formally known as post-acute sequelae of SARS-CoV-2 (PASC), is a complex, multisystem condition where symptoms persist for 12-weeks or more after the initial infection.
+Long Covid or Post Covid Syndrome is more formally known as post-acute sequelae of SARS-CoV-2 (PASC).
+It is a complex multisystem condition where symptoms persist for 12 weeks or more after a person initially suffers the Covid-19 virus.
+More than 200 varied symptoms have been linked to long covid.

-Common symptoms seen in long covid include fatigue, brain fog, joint and muscle pain, breathlessness, palpitations, chest pain.
+Common symptoms seen in long covid include fatigue, brain fog, autonomic dysfunction, joint and muscle pain, breathlessness, palpitations and chest pain.

 Dysfunctional Breathing Patterns in long covid